Too long to read? We've also got a shorter, more action-oriented page about how to avoid calendaring complications.

 Email/calendar clients are not all equal.

 You’ll get the most consistent results with Outlook 2010 (Windows) and Outlook Web App (any current major browser, any current operating system).
-Outlook 2011 (Mac) trails its Windows cousin in stability, and the older Entourage (Mac) had quite a few issues. iCal (Mac) works for the simpler cases, but consider switching to Outlook Web App to set up or manage a complex meeting.
+Outlook 2011 (Mac) trails its Windows cousin in stability. iCal (Mac) works for the simpler cases, but consider switching to Outlook Web App to set up or manage a complex meeting.

 Mobile devices create the most problems: they are best used for reference only.
 You can set up personal appointments on a mobile phone, but propose or accept meeting invitations on your computer.
 In general, the more complicated or more detailed the task, the more important it is for you to use Outlook (for Windows) or Outlook Web App (Windows or Mac).